m45t3r/snes9x4d/README.md

       flag anyway
     + `FAST_LSB_WORD_ACCESS` seems to speed-up the code access to some memory operations.
 Recommended if your target supports it
+    + `FAST_ALIGNED_LSB_WORD_ACCESS` is a similar to above, but only optimizes aligned memory access.
+If your target doesn't support the above, this one may work
     + Unless your device is an ARM device, remove `__ARM__` feature flag since will enable ARM specific optimizations (assembly)
     + `VIDEO_MODE` defines some configuration related to video.
 For now there